Planning a School Day Visit

 • Students

-Do you have a group of older students (10 or fewer) – perhaps GT or students with a science interest – that can serve as docents?
+Do you have a group of older students (5 or fewer at a time) – perhaps GT or students with a science interest, or high school students looking for community hours – that can serve as docents?
 We can assign student docents to help explain one of our many exhibits to their classmates as they visit the exhibits.
 This is an opportunity for docents to learn more about the displays and gain a valuable experience as they teach their fellow classmates.
 The following stations are available if you’d like docents to research them prior to our visit:

-• Scale of Solar System / Milky Way Galaxy
+• Astronomy – Scale of Solar System / Milky Way Galaxy

 • Parents